burzum/cakephp-file-storage/README.md

 [Please donate if you like it!](https://pledgie.com/campaigns/29682)
 ------------------------------

-Already thought of how many hours development time saved you already?
+Already thought of how many hours development time this plugin saved you already?
 It would be *awesome* if you don't mind sharing some of your success by donating a small amount!
+Thank you.

 List of supported Adapters
 --------------------------